graphql-nexus/nexus-plugin-prisma/README.md

 #### One-Read Operation

-Allow clients to find a specific record of the respective model.
-They may search by any field in the model marked with `@unique` attribute.
+Allow clients to find one particular record of the respective Prisma model.
+They may search by any Prisma model field that has been marked with `@unique` attribute.

-The ability for relation fields to be filtered sorted etc. depends on if such features have been enabled for those `Object`s [via `t.model`](/TODO).
+The ability for relation fields to be filtered ordered or paginted depends upon if those features have been enabled for those `Object`s [via `t.model`](/TODO).

-Each instance of this operation contributions to GraphQL Schema:
+**Contributions to the GraphQL schema:**

 - ×1 `InputObject` `<ModelName>WhereUniqueInput`.
-Its fields mirror the model's `@unique` fields.
+Its fields mirror the Prisma model's `@unique` fields.

-Example:
+**Example**

 ```gql
 query simple {